Jigurd/VirtualTabletop/README.md

 **/playerdirectory**:

-Shows a list of users available to play (being shown here can be toggled, see more below).
+Shows a list of users available to play (being shown here can be toggled, see more below), along with their user description.

 **/profile**: